 Tell them honestly that it would take a few years before the solar PV panel system pays for itself, but that’s because it is an investment that not only will reduce their monthly bill, but will also increase the value of their properties.

 Then remind them of the environmental impact without blowing things out of proportion.
 Their conversion to solar energy is not a giant leap, but a single step, and it is an act of positive change just the same.

-Appeal to their monetary and material concerns, but also tap into their altruistic instincts.
-When both heart and mind are reached, that can make a solid decision.
+Appeal to their monetary and material concerns, but also tap into their altruistic tendencies.
+When both heart and mind are touched, it can spur them to make a solid decision.

 Don’t just make the clients listen.
-In fact, let them talk just as much as you if not more.
+Let them talk as much as they want.
+Most importantly, listen to them.

-Getting acquainted with the system is intimidating enough and the average homeowner is beset with confusion and fears.
+Getting acquainted with the system is intimidating enough, and the average homeowner has to deal with his or her fears and points of confusion.
 Too much detail or information can confuse them further.
-With all the technical terms and the math, it’s easy to lose not only the client’s attention, but also their confidence.
+With all the technical terms and the math, it’s easy to lose not only the client’s attention but also their confidence.
 They’ll think we’re hiding traps behind all the mumbo jumbo.
 Simplify to make them understand more easily.

 Let the client discuss.
 Let them ask ‘stupid’ questions.
-When you see where their true concerns lie, you’ll have a better grasp at how to approach and convince them.
-Some people may care more about their budget, while others are worried about the system making their house look ugly and thus ‘lose value.’
-They walk side by side with you in this approach, and not reeling backwards because you’re pushing them up against a wall.
+When you see where their true concerns lie, you’ll have a better grasp of how to approach and convince them.
+Some people care more about the costs while others worry about the panels reducing the market value of their house.
+They walk side by side with you in this approach, and not reeling backward because you’re pushing them up against a wall.

-Let’s not get too impatient to sell; rather, let us present the facts.
-Let’s not tell them it is to their advantage--it is, there’s no doubt about that--but rather, let them come to that conclusion on their own.
+Let’s not get too impatient to sell; instead, let us present the facts.
+Let’s not tell them it is to their advantage–it is, there’s no doubt about that–but rather, let them come to that conclusion on their own.

-We’re just convincing them to convince themselves, and then they become their own salesman.
+We’re just convincing them to convince themselves, and then they become their very own salesman.